jeger774/PBPteam/README.md

 #### Changelog:
 * UI updated
 * removed _some_ unnecessary lines of code
-  * fixed searching in tables
+  * also fixed searching in tables
 * adding and modifying products and parts now work as intended
 * adding products to rental list and extending their rent time now work as intended